-- (a) When using the list of accredited prospective providers the buying officer must promote on-going competition amongst providers by inviting providers to submit quotations on a rotation basis; - (b) all requirements in excess of R30 000 (VAT included) that are to be procured by means of formal written quotations must, in addition to the requirements of paragraph 19, be advertised for at least seven days on the website and the official notice boards of the municipality EXCEPT IN A CASE OF EMERGENCY; - (c) Offers received must be evaluated on a comparative basis taking into account unconditional discounts; - (d) The Buying officer must take all reasonable steps to ensure that the procurement of goods and services through formal written price quotations is not abused; - (e) the Accounting Officer or Chief Financial Officer must on a monthly basis be notified in writing of all informal and formal written quotations accepted by an official acting in terms of a sub delegation; - (f) Offers below R30 000 (VAT included) must be awarded based on compliance to specifications and conditions of contract, ability and capability to deliver the goods and services and lowest price;

-- (g) Offers with a value of R30 000 (VAT included) and above are subject to the preference points system (PPPFA and associated regulations) and must be dealt with according to the Council's Procurement Policy; and - (h) The Chief Financial Officer must set requirements for proper record keeping of all formal written quotations accepted on behalf of the municipality.
+- (a) When using the list of accredited prospective providers the buying officer must promote on-going competition amongst providers by inviting providers to submit quotations on a rotation basis; - (b) all requirements in excess of R30 000 (VAT included) that are to be procured by means of formal written quotations must, in addition to the requirements of paragraph 17, be advertised for at least seven days on the website and the official notice boards of the municipality; - (c) Offers received must be evaluated on a comparative basis taking into account unconditional discounts; - (d) The Buying officer must take all reasonable steps to ensure that the procurement of goods and services through formal written price quotations is not abused; - (e) the Accounting Officer or Chief Financial Officer must on a monthly basis be notified in writing of all informal and formal written quotations accepted by an official acting in terms of a sub delegation; - (f) Offers with a value of R30 000 (VAT included) and above are subject to the preference points system (PPPFA and associated regulations) and must be dealt with according to the Council's Procurement Policy; and - (g) The Chief Financial Officer must set requirements for proper record keeping of all formal written quotations accepted on behalf of the municipality.

-Competitive bidding process (R200 000 AND OVER) 21.
+19. Competitive bidding process (R200 000 AND OVER)

-- (1) Goods or services above a transaction value of R200 000 (VAT included) and long term contracts may only be procured through a competitive bidding process, subject to paragraphs 11(2) and 37 of this Policy. - (2) No requirement for goods or services above an estimated transaction value of R200 000 (VAT included), may deliberately be split into parts or items of lesser value merely for the sake of procuring the goods or services otherwise than through a competitive bidding process.
+- (1) Goods or services above a transaction value of R200 000 (VAT included) and long term contracts may only be procured through a competitive bidding process, subject to paragraphs 11(2) of this Policy. - (2) No requirement for goods or services above an estimated transaction value of R200 000 (VAT included), may deliberately be split into parts or items of lesser value merely for the sake of procuring the goods or services otherwise than through a competitive bidding process.